 Society Archives Heritage Open Day, Newcastle

 We will be opening the doors of our prestigious Council Room in the Great North Museum: Hancock as part of the national Heritage Open Day weekend.
-We will be displaying some of our best archive material, including rare woodblocks by Thomas Bewick.
+We will be displaying some of our fascinating archive material, including manuscripts and drawings relating to the story of the Museum’s spectacular Giant Spider Crab.
 Visitors can also see the historic furnishings and paintings in the room.

 From October to March the Society invites regional and national experts in the natural world to give inspiring lectures to our members and the wider public.

 Lectures are usually held every Friday evening, starting at 7pm, in the learning suite on the ground floor of the Great North Museum: Hancock.
 The museum is closed to the public at this time, so entry is via both side entrances.

 Entry is from 6.20pm and tea, coffee and biscuits are available and the opportunity to socialise.
 Speakers give an illustrated presentation for 45mins-1 hour and then open the floor for questions and discussions.

 On site parking is limited to blue badge holders only.
 There is a car park nearby on Claremont Road.
 The Museum is a 300m walk from Haymarket Metro and bus stations.
 For directions click here.

 Non-members are very welcome to attend but we ask that they kindly make a donation on the night to support these lectures.

 Throughout the year local experts lead field meetings to explore the natural world and magical landscapes of Northern England.

 Outdoor events are free to members and their families.
 Some trips require us to hire boats or pay entrance fees and details of these costs are included in the information about the event.